Cohabiting CouplesMeet the team

 With more than three decades’ worth of experience behind us within family law, DPP Law are the perfect choice when planning your future or working out the best steps to take.

-DPP Law can help you to draw up either of the aforementioned agreements in a way that suits both parties perfectly fairly.
+DPP Law can help you to draw up either of the aforementioned agreements in a way that suits both parties in a cohabiting couple perfectly fairly.
 We will treat every unique case with sensitivity and understanding, so you know you’ll be in the safest of hands.

 For further advice, contact DPP Law today.